Rice Mill Machinery

 The tool replacement time:-

-There are three different types of cost drivers in the milling operation.
+There are three different types of cost drivers in the rice mill operation.

 This is determined with the help of the quantity of the stock and the unit price of it.
 This determines the workpiece, size, stock size, method of cutting the stock and the production quantity of it.